Jack Lemmon: 1970–1989: Established actor

 Lemmon was nominated for a Best Actor Oscar for his role in The China Syndrome (1979), for which he was also awarded Best Actor at the Cannes Film Festival.
 In Tribute, a stage drama first performed in 1979, he played a press agent who has cancer while trying to mend his relationship with his son.
 The Broadway production ran for 212 performances, but it gained mixed reviews.
 Nevertheless, Lemmon was nominated for the Tony Award for Best Actor in a Play.
-For his role in the 1980 film version, Lemmon gained another Oscar nomination.
+For his role in the 1980 film version, Lemmon gained another Oscar nomination and was awarded the Silver Bear for Best Actor at the 31st Berlin International Film Festival.
 His final Oscar nomination was for Missing (1982), as a conservative father whose son has vanished in Chile during the period the country was under the rule of Augusto Pinochet; he won another Cannes award for his performance.
 A contemporary failure was his last film with Billy Wilder, Buddy Buddy (1981).
 Lemmon's character attempts suicide in a hotel while a hitman (Matthau) is in the next suite.
 Another flop at the box office was his final film with Blake Edwards, another of his friends; in That's Life!
 (1986), he appeared in the director's self-autobiographical part with Edwards's wife, Julie Andrews.
 A seductress role was played by Lemmon's wife, Felicia Farr.
 His later career is said to have been affected by other bad choices, such as Mass Appeal (1984), about a conservative Catholic priest, Macaroni (1985), a tale about old Army friends with Marcello Mastroianni, and That's Life.
 Lemmon received the AFI Life Achievement Award in 1988.

 Lemmon was nominated for a Tony Award the second and last time for a revival of Eugene O'Neill's Long Day's Journey into Night in 1986; Lemmon had taken the lead role of James Tyrone in a production directed by Jonathan Miller.
 It had a London run in 1987, Lemmon's first theatre work in the city, and a television version followed.
 A return to London in 1989 for the antiwar play Veterans' Day, with Michael Gambon, was poorly received by critics, and following modest audiences, soon closed.
 Lemmon also worked with Kevin Spacey in the films The Murder of Mary Phagan (1987), Dad (1989), and Glengarry Glen Ross (1992), as well as the production of Long Day's Journey into Night.